Proportionality of gravitational and electromagnetic radiation by an electron in an intense plane wave: Introduction

 Recently large interest has awakened in the connection between gravity and Standard Model gauge theories.
 There are multiple motivations driving this research area, concerning both fundamental and technical aspects \cite{Bern_2002, Borsten_2020, Bjerrum-Bohr_2014, Bern_2008}.
-It is known that a satisfactory description of quantum gravity is not available today, nevertheless the low-energy limit of any possible model should be properly connected to the Standard Model and the classical theory of gravity, which are both experimentally well verified \cite{Peskin_B_1995,Freitas_2020,Turyshev_2008}.
+It is known that a satisfactory description of quantum gravity is not available today, nevertheless the low-energy limit of any possible model should be properly connected to the Standard Model and the classical theory of gravity, which are both experimentally well verified \cite{Peskin_B_1995,Turyshev_2008}.
 The fact that canonical quantum gravity is not strictly renormalizable does not affect these considerations and leading-order calculations are of notable interest.
 Indeed, it is possible to describe the dynamics of massive objects through the classical limit of scattering amplitudes \cite{Bautista_2019}.
 By taking into account the proper Feynman diagrams, one can find corrections to the Coulomb or Newton potential \cite{Bjerrum-Bohr_2002, Bjerrum-Bohr_2018}.

 The relation between gravity and gauge theories manifests itself, for instance, through the Kawai-Lewellen-Tye relations \cite{Kawai_1985, Bern_2008} derived in the context of string theory, which relate graviton and gauge-bosons tree-level amplitudes.
-These relations suggest a more fundamental connection between general relativity and gauge theories: at the semiclassical level gravity actually behaves as a double copy of a gauge theory \cite{Bern_2002,Bern_2008,Bern_2010}.
+These relations suggest a more fundamental connection between general relativity and gauge theories: at the semiclassical level gravity actually behaves as a double copy of a gauge theory \cite{Bern_2002,Bern_2008,Bern_2010} (see Refs. \cite{Adamo_2017, Adamo_2020b} for studies about double copy in a background plane wave electromagnetic field).
 Moreover, general considerations about conservation laws \cite{Goebel_1980, Choi_1993,Choi_1994} in tree-level diagrams have been exploited to relate, for example, graviton photoproduction and QED Compton scattering.
 These factorization properties and various other techniques \cite{Elvang_2015} played a central role in calculating on-shell amplitudes involving gravitons as Compton-like scattering and photoproduction \cite{Holstein_2006_a,Bjerrum-Bohr_2014,Bjerrum-Bohr_2015,Holstein_2006_b,Ahmadiniaz_2016,Ahmadiniaz_2019_a,Bastianelli_2012}.